Application help and advice

 When to apply if you're taking a gap year

-If you have taken a single gap year after completing Year 13, you can apply for our school-leaver scholarships, as long as you have not studied at another university during that time.
+If you have taken a (single) gap year after completing Year 13, you may apply for the Scholarship, as long as you have not studied at another university during that time (that is, this scholarship is for first-year students, not transferring students).
+You will need to apply in the year prior to starting study at Te Herenga Waka—Victoria University of Wellington.